mvac7/fR3eL_VDP_TMS9918A_Lib/README.md

 Open Source library with basic functions to work with the TMS9918A/28A/29A video processor.

-It does not use the MSX BIOS, so it can be used to develop ROM applications such as MSX-DOS.
+It does not use the MSX BIOS but it does require system variables, so it can be used for any MSX application although it is designed for the MSX-DOS environment.

 Use them for developing MSX applications using [Small Device C Compiler (SDCC)](http://sdcc.sourceforge.net/) cross compiler.

+You can access the documentation here with [`How to use the library`](docs/HOWTO.md).

-In the source code (\examples), you can find applications for testing and learning purposes.
+Within this project you will find the [`examples/`](examples/) folder with applications for testing and learning purposes.

 This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).